frontendnetwork/uptodon/README.md

 You can either set up a cronjob on your sever or use a free (limited executions!) webservice like [Easycron](https://www.easycron.com) that points to the the URL of your [Deployment](#deploy).

-If you using the cronjon on your own server, it is reccomended to execute it every 2 minutes:
+If you're using the cronjob on your own server, it is recommended to execute it every 2 minutes:
 ````crontab
 */2 * * * * /usr/bin/wget --spider "https://bot.yourdomain.com" >/dev/null 2>&1
 ````